 The technologist will then ask you to lie still on a table and place a special camera above your chest.
 The camera is about three feet wide and uses gamma rays to track the tracer.
 As the tracer moves through your bloodstream, the camera will take pictures to see how well the blood is pumping through your body.
 The pictures will be taken from many different views, and each one lasts about five minutes.

 You may be asked to exercise in between pictures.
 This helps the doctor see how your heart responds to the stress of exercise.
 The technologist may also ask you to take nitroglycerin to open your blood vessels and show how your heart responds to the medication.

 The scan may take up to three hours to complete.
 The timing depends on how many pictures are needed.

 After the procedure

+You can expect to return to your normal activities—including driving—immediately after the test.
 Drink plenty of fluids and urinate frequently for one to two days after the MUGA scan to help the tracer leave your body.

 Results of the procedure

 The test monitors the amount of blood pumped out of your ventricles.
 A result of 50% or higher is considered normal, meaning that your heart is efficiently pumping blood throughout your body.
 On the other hand, an abnormal result may mean you have a blockage in an artery, poor pumping function, heart valve disease, or another disorder.
 If you have an abnormal result, your doctor may decide to switch treatments or give you a different type of chemotherapy.